johanmeijer/grott/README.md

 valueoffset = 26

-Be aware to use the latest grott.py (1.0.6) for correct parameter processing
+Be aware to use a actual version of  grott.py (1.0.6 or above) for correct parameter processing
 ***************************************